sjorek/composer-virtual-environment-plugin/README.md

       Usage:

           php composer.phar virtual-environment

-      After this you can source the activation-script corresponding to your shell:
+      After this you can source the activation-script corresponding to your shell.

-      bash/zsh:

-          source vendor/bin/activate
+      if only one shell-activator or bash and zsh have been deployed: source vendor/bin/activate

       csh:
           source vendor/bin/activate.csh

       fish:
           . vendor/bin/activate.fish

       bash (alternative):
           source vendor/bin/activate.bash

       zsh (alternative):
           source vendor/bin/activate.zsh